A focused plan: improve the software side, expand display support, and keep moving the demo hardware toward something cleaner and easier to reuse.

 What's Next

-The next steps are about making the decoder ecosystem more useful to more builders:
+The next steps are about making the decoder ecosystem more flexible in real builds:

 • Extend the supported display list (more sizes, timings, and panel types)